klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.uninstallFilter(filterId [, callback])
 ```

-Uninstalls a filter with given id.
+Uninstalls a filter with a given id.
 Should always be called when a watch is no longer needed.
 Additionally, filters time out when they are not being called with [caver.rpc.klay.getFilterChanges](#caver-rpc-klay-getfilterchanges) for a period of time.

 **Parameters**